Danieo6/apartment-seeker/README.md

 ## 📖 How to use

-1. Instal all dependencies with `npm install`
+1. Instal all dependencies with `npm install`.
 2. Copy the contents of .env.example to .env and set all parameters.
-3. Build the project using `npm run build`
+3. Build the project using `npm run build`.
-4. Run the production code `npm run start`
+4. Run the production code `npm run start`.
+5. Add your bot instance to a Telegram chat.
+6. Use the command `/initialize` to run the bot on your chat.

 ## ⚙️ Config